sumanbgl/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 Saturation
  - Actual % CPU usage to understand the compute resource requirement and tune the software accordingly.
- - Actual % Memory usage to understand the compute resource requirement and tune the software accordingly.
+ - Actual % Memory usage to understand the memory resource requirement and tune the software accordingly.

 Traffic
  - Number of http requests during non-peak period.
 To understand to define the autoscaling policies based on the time.